QBobWatson/gt-linalg/DEVELOP.md

 ## Setup the build system

 The build system has a large number of complicated dependencies.
 For this reason, I've packaged everything needed to build the book into a [Vagrant](https://www.vagrantup.com/) box.
-This is a prepackaged virtual machine that can be launched from any Unix, Mac, or Windows box.
+This is a prepackaged virtual machine that can be launched from any Unix, Mac, or Windows computer.
 It has two prerequisites:
 * VirtualBox: the underlying virtual machine software.
 [Download](https://www.virtualbox.org/wiki/Downloads).
 * Vagrant: the program that manages the virtual machine.
 [Download](https://www.vagrantup.com/downloads.html).

-The build environment box itself can be found here: [Download](blah).
+The build environment `build_env.box` can be found here: [Download](blah).
 This file is very large (over 6GB; mostly LaTeX and relatives), so be patient.

 To install the build environment, change into `gt-linalg`, and type:
 ```
-vagrant box add --name build_env location/of/build_env.box
+vagrant box add --name build_env /path/to/build_env.box
 vagrant up
 ```